laurestine/laurestine.github.io/README.md

 # About Me

 I am currently a master's student in the [University of Toronto Department of Linguistics](https://www.linguistics.utoronto.ca/).
 In September 2021, I will become a Ph.
 D. student at the [McGill University Department of Linguistics](https://www.mcgill.ca/linguistics/).
-At my core I am a math person.
 In 2020, I completed a bachelor's degree in Mathematics and Philosophy at the University of Toronto.
 I am casually involved with [Professor Peter Taylor's RabbitMath project](https://www.rabbitmath.ca/), and I work on-and-off both as a math tutor and as a math outreach instructor.

+Here are some of my broad academic interests:

+- _Computational methods in linguistics._
+- _Sociolinguistics_, especially as it relates to game theory and to literature.
+- Detailed semantic fieldwork and its relationship with semantic theory.
+- _Semantic typology._
+- The relationship between language and mathematical cognition.
+- Ethnomathematics and the history of math.
+- _The language of mathematicians._
+- _Exposition and outreach._

+I am fascinated with all of these, but not experienced with most of them.
+I have some small experience with the italicized items.

 I also like to crochet and to dance, and I am learning to bake and to play the ukulele.

+# Contact

+My name is Laurestine Bradford.
+You are welcome to call me Laurestine.
+I am also fine with Ms. Bradford.
+You might hear someone call me by a nickname; that's acceptable, but usually reserved for more casual settings.
+Please do not call me Laurenstine.

+My pronouns are she / her / hers.

+My email address is L dot Bradford at mail dot utoronto dot ca.

 # This Website